mmoraleja/story/story.md

 he was waiting he met some friends who are also studying GIT.
 After studying they all drink and found other groups to join them.

-Now there more than 1 programmer and they are no longer lonely.
+Now there's more than 1 programmer and he is no longer lonely.